Skip to main content

 Why does my ball keep sailing long even though my swing feels the same?

-It usually reflects a racquet face that is slightly more open at contact than intended, not a change in swing path — small face-angle differences produce large changes in ball trajectory.
+It usually reflects a racquet face that is slightly more open at contact than intended, not a change in swing path.
+This means small face-angle differences produce large changes in ball trajectory.

 Related guides & benchmarks